-Many I speak with tell me that they would love to sit on a board but that they would only consider a paid board role.
-Whilst I think all NEDs should be paid for their time and expertise, this is not alway possible.
-However, only considering a paid board role I equally think is a mistake.
-As such, I spend much of my time articulating the benefits of serving on a board – other than just being paid.
+Many I speak with tell me that they would love to sit on a board, however, they would not consider an unpaid board role.
+Whilst I think all NEDs should be paid for their time and expertise, this is not always possible.
+I spend much of my time articulating the benefits of serving on a board, one of which is being paid.
+Only considering a paid board role is a mistake if you do not consider the other worthwhile benefits and opportunities you will miss out on.

 I think this is good business.
 Amongst other things, payments can often be used as a ‘stick’ to manage the performance of board members; by paying Directors you can often attract better quality NED applicants.